Hostname, Password, and Banner Configuration (Cisco IOS)

 But ❗

-If the shortcut becomes ambiguous, IOS will reject the command.
+If the shortcut becomes ambiguous, IOS will reject the command with a "% Ambiguous command" error.

 1. Hostname Configuration